This question was an interesting one. I wonder how many people have dealt with this or just filled trash bags and called it a day!

 Dear Lady Hooper-Brackett,

-I had about 80 people over for the Fourth of July.
-As you can imagine, we served beer, wine, and other adult beverages (we were responsible and had designated drivers) What I have to deal with now is the huge amount of empty cans and bottles that I need to put in the recycling bins.
+I had about 80 people over for a party As you can imagine, we served beer, wine, and other adult beverages (we were responsible and had designated drivers) What I have to deal with now is the huge amount of empty cans and bottles that I need to put in the recycling bins.
 Can I put the extras in my neighbors recycling bins?
 Would this be proper?

 Dear Responsible Recycler,

 Now…on to the question of your neighbors’ bins.
 You ask if it would be proper….do you mean legally?
-The Lady advises you to check with your local council.
+I advise you to check with your local council.

 Now…is it mannerly?
 Hmmm.